alejandrogarciasalas/UTab/README.md

 # UTab
-A google chrome new tab extension that uses the apps U use
+A new tab replacement composed by the apps U use